 - Cream butter and both sugars together until light and fluffy

-- Incorporate eggs, one at a time until fully combined
+- Incorporate eggs into the butter mixture, one at a time until fully combined

-- Mix in the carrots, walnuts and raisins
+- Stir in the carrots, walnuts and raisins

 - Drop cookies by 1½ tablespoons about two inches apart and bake, turning halfway through for 16-18 minutes.
-They will spread.
+They will spread so give them room.

 - Allow to cool on the sheet for one minute and then transfer to a cooling rack.

-- While cookies are baking, combine cream cheese and honey until smooth.
+- While the cookies are baking, beat the cream cheese and honey together until smooth.

 - When cookies are completely cool, sandwich two cookies together with a big glob of filling.